Property & Casualty Insurance

 Affinity Nonprofits offers access to a wide range of additional property and casualty insurance products.
 We work with you to find the appropriate combination of cost and coverage for each exposure.
 Please call.
 We’re happy to discuss your individual needs and to explain what products are available for your risk.

-Affinity Nonprofits offers P&C coverage to a wide variety of nonprofits organizations.
+Affinity Nonprofits offers P&C insurance coverage to a wide variety of nonprofits organizations.

-Our two primary P&C programs are for Social Service organizations
+Our primary P&C insurance programs are for Social Service organizations

 If you have a specific type of nonprofit where you are seeking P&C coverage, give us a call and we’ll let you know if we can help.